yulun-rayn/DGAPN/src/reward/adtgpu/README.md

 ## Summary of the AutoDock-GPU processing workflow

-#### 1. Using RDKit, the chemical validity of the SMILES strings of the
-    > generated molecules is checked.
-If valid, the SMILES are converted
-    > into PDB, using the `Chem.MolToPDBBlock` module.
-Invalid
-    > SMILES are given a score of 0.0
+1. Using RDKit, the chemical validity of the SMILES strings of the generated molecules is checked.
+If valid, the SMILES are converted into PDB, using the `Chem.MolToPDBBlock` module.
+Invalid SMILES are given a score of 0.

-#### 2. PDB files are converted to PDBQT, using Open Babel.
-Both the PDB and
-    > PDBQT formats are temporarily saved in a `/ligands/`
-    > sub-directory, under the work directory
+2. PDB files are converted to PDBQT, using Open Babel.
+Both the PDB and PDBQT formats are temporarily saved in a `/ligands/` sub-directory, under the work directory.

-#### 3. A list of all PDBQT ligands to be evaluated is stored in a text file
-    > in the `/ligands/` sub-directory
+3. A list of all PDBQT ligands to be evaluated is stored in a text file in the `/ligands/` sub-directory.

-#### 4. Molecular docking is performed using AutoDock-GPU
+4. Molecular docking is performed using AutoDock-GPU

-#### 5. Output is parsed to fetch the docking scores, the negative of the
+5. Output is parsed to fetch the docking scores.
+The scoring function for DGAPN (`get_dock_score`) is defined in `/src/reward/adtgpu/get_score.py`.
-    > docking score is returned for all SMILES as reward scores.
-The
-    > reward function for DGAPN (`get_dock_score`) is defined
-    > in `/src/reward/adtgpu/get_reward.py`